joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 | iac          | Stores Infrastructure as Code (IaC) configurations.      |
 | scripts      | Contains utility scripts and other automation tools.     |

-Within the iac folder is a: customizations.bicep file.
-This file is intended for your image customisations, my intention was to keep this seperate from the infrastructure, for easy modification without impact to any other file.
+Within the iac folder is a customizations.bicep file.
+This file is intended for your image customisations; I intended to keep this separate from the infrastructure for easy modification without impacting any other file.

 ## Azure DevOps Configuration

 ### Create Project

-Before we can can build an image, using Bicep and Azure DevOps, we need to create a project, to hold our code.
+Before we can build an image using Bicep and Azure DevOps, we need to create a project, to hold our code.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. Click **+ New Project**